Ikeda, Fukui

 Ikeda (池田町, Ikeda-chō) is a town located in Fukui Prefecture, Japan.
-As of 1 July 2018, the town had an estimated population of 2,628 in 943 households and the population density of 14 persons per km^{2}.
+As of 31 January 2026, the town had an estimated population of 2,107 in 867 households and the population density of 11 persons per km^{2}.
 The total area of the town was 194.65 sqkm.

 Geography

 Ikeda is located in the Imadate District, of central Fukui Prefecture, bordered by Gifu Prefecture to the south, Shiga Prefecture to the south and surrounded by mountains on all sides.
 Mount Kanmuri is the highest elevation at 1256 meters.
 The Asuwa River flows through the town.
-Ikeda consists mostly of narrow agricultural plains and small villages between steep, 1000–1500 m mountains in a main north-south valley and several branch valleys.
+Ikeda consists mostly of narrow agricultural plains and small villages between steep, 1000–1500 meter mountains in a main north–south valley and several branch valleys.
+The main residential area is a small valley at an altitude of about 150–250 meters.
 The setting of the town, the old shrine in the town center, and a beautiful waterfall on the lower road to Ono are all local landmarks and are praised for their beauty, and occasionally attract tour buses from as far away as Osaka.
 Ikeda endures heavy snowfall in the winter, and access to neighboring towns, over mountain passes except to the north, can be difficult.
 The mountain roads leading east to Ono and south from Ikeda to Imajo and the especially dramatic road to Kinomoto in neighboring Shiga Prefecture are officially closed from November to May.